 This one stands out from the rest as this yoga mudra requires the use of your head instead of your hands.
 It increases the flow of Prana energy in your body.
-The Bhujangini yoga mudra is done either with the Bhunjangasana pose or in the meditative pose.
+Moreover, the Bhujangini yoga mudra is done either with the Bhunjangasana pose or in the meditative pose.

 - Tones your abdominal muscles